Perturbations of Einstein--Maxwell--phantom spacetime: Instabilities of charged Ellis--Bronnikov wormholes and quasinormal modes of black holes: Introduction

 Ever since the spectroscopic and photometric observations of Type Ia supernovae in the late 20th century, the cosmological data have revealed~\cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,SupernovaSearchTeam:2004lze,SNLS:2005qlf,SupernovaCosmologyProject:2011ycw} that the universe is undergoing accelerated expansion.
 The acceleration is typically attributed to dark energy, whose equation of state is defined by the ratio of its pressure $p$ and energy density $\rho$, i.e.,

 with $w<-1/3$ required for cosmic acceleration.
 Within the widely accepted $\Lambda$CDM model, dark energy is realized as the cosmological constant $\Lambda$, for which $w=-1$~\cite{Carroll:2000fy}.
 Alternative scenarios, such as quintessence models~\cite{Wetterich:1987fm, Zlatev:1998tr} and K-essence models~\cite{Armendariz-Picon:2000nqq, Armendariz-Picon:2000ulo}, allow $w>-1$, whereas phantom dark energy $(w<-1)$ would lead to a future Rip~\cite{Caldwell:1999ew,Sami:2003xv,Nojiri:2005sx,Frampton:2011sp,Frampton:2011aa}.
-Although the current observations show remarkable consistency with $\Lambda$CDM, they do not exclude a slightly phantom behavior: several independent probes suggest $w\sim-1.03$~\cite{Planck:2018vyg,DES:2022ccp,Giare:2025pzu}, and a combined analysis yields $w=-1.013^{+0.038}_{-0.043}$~\cite{Escamilla:2023oce}.
+Although the current observations show remarkable consistency with $\Lambda$CDM, they do not exclude a slightly phantom behavior: Several independent probes suggest $w\sim-1.03$~\cite{Planck:2018vyg,DES:2022ccp,Giare:2025pzu}, and a combined analysis yields $w=-1.013^{+0.038}_{-0.043}$~\cite{Escamilla:2023oce}.

-In Einstein's general theory of relativity, the acceleration of the universe can be accounted for either by adding a negative cosmological constant $\Lambda$ on the left-hand side of the Einstein equation or by introducing exotic matter with negative pressure to the source term on the right-hand side~\cite{Sami:2003xv}.
+In Einstein's general theory of relativity, the acceleration of the universe can be accounted for either by adding a positive cosmological constant $\Lambda$ on the left-hand side of the Einstein equation or by introducing exotic matter with negative pressure to the source term on the right-hand side~\cite{Sami:2003xv}.
 The former prescription realizes Gliner's $\mu$-vacuum~\cite{Gliner:1966} in a de Sitter geometry, which can prevent spacetime singularity arising in gravitational collapse.
 A spacetime singularity, where the matter density and spacetime curvature diverge, marks the breakdown of physics.
-According to the Penrose singularity theorem~\cite{Penrose:1965}, a singularity is inevitable within the framework of general relativity and under reasonable energy conditions, but no naked singularity exists, i.e., a singularity is hidden by event horizons.
+According to the Penrose singularity theorem~\cite{Penrose:1965}, a singularity is inevitable within the framework of general relativity and under reasonable energy conditions, but the cosmic censorship conjecture states~\cite{Penrose:2002} that such singularities are always hidden behind event horizons, i.e., no naked singularities exist.
 If the latter prescription is adopted, source terms that violate certain energy conditions are indispensable in order to construct regular (nonsingular) black holes.
 Notable examples include magnetically charged solutions in nonlinear electrodynamics~\cite{Ayon-Beato:2000mjt,Bronnikov:2000vy,Fan:2016hvf} and configurations with phantom scalar hairs~\cite{Bronnikov:2005gm,Babichev:2020qpr,Chew:2022enh,Barrientos:2022avi,Ding:2024qrf} (see Ref.~\cite{Lan:2023cvz} for a brief review).